 Appointments will be face-to-face, if required.

 Our community orthotic service provides a range of orthoses (artificial aids that support/correct unstable and/or painful joints) including:

 The service treats patients of all ages, ranging from those with a temporary need, to those with a long-term need for orthotic intervention.
 Some people with chronic conditions such as stroke, polio or high-risk diabetes, may need a service from the orthotics service throughout their life.

-We run clinics at Blandford Hospital, Bridport Hospital, Maple Place (Poole), Portland Hospital, Swanage Hospital, Yeatman Hospital, Victoria Hospital (Wimborne) and Special Educational Needs (SEN) schools throughout the community.
-We also provide input to wards at Poole Hospital.
+We run clinics at Blandford Hospital, Bridport Hospital, Maple Place (Poole), Swanage Hospital and Yeatman Hospital (Sherborne).
+We also provide input for spinal patients on the wards at Poole Hospital.

 St. Marys Road